Fellows · 现任研究员

 Alanna holds a PhD in political science at the University of Toronto.
 She has conducted research in Beijing and at several other sites across China as a visiting scholar in the Chinese Academy of Social Sciences and in Washington, DC, as a visiting scholar in the Space Policy Institute of The George Washington University.
 Alanna graduated with a Bachelor of Arts with First Class Honours from McGill University and has a Master's degree from the University of Toronto.

 She is in residence at Harvard.
 You can contact her directly for her office hours.

 Adam P. Liff (黎雅澹) specializes in international relations of East Asia, with a focus on Chinese and Japanese security policy and the U.S. role in the region.
-During the fellowship year, he is on leave from his position as assistant professor in East Asian international relations in the EALC Department of Indiana University’s newly established School of Global and International Studies (sgis.indiana.edu).
+He is on leave from Indiana University, where he is an assistant professor in the East Asian Languages and Cultures Department of IU’s new School of Global and International Studies (sgis.indiana.edu).
 Adam’s publications include peer-reviewed articles in International Security, The China Quarterly, and Journal of Strategic Studies; analytical pieces for Foreign Policy, The National Interest, Asan Forum, The Diplomat, PacNet, Asia-Pacific Bulletin, among others; and several book chapters in edited volumes.
 He has held research affiliations at Peking University, University of Tokyo, Harvard Kennedy School, University of Virginia, Stanford University’s PKU Center, Japan Center for International Exchange (JCIE), and RAND Corporation.
 Adam holds a B.A. from Stanford University (with Distinction, With Honors, and Phi Beta Kappa), and an M.A. and Ph.D. in Politics from Princeton University.
 More information about Adam is available on his website (adamphailliff.com), and you can follow him on Twitter @AdamPLiff.
-He will be in residence at Princeton University and will post office hours later this fall.
+You can email him at apl @ princeton.edu.
+He is in residence at Princeton University and has posted his office hours on WASS.